lnicastro/DIF/doc/README.md

 ## Entries cross-matching

-In the `src` sub-directory of the package can find the stand-alone program `myXmatch`.
-It allows to cross-match entries in two diferent **DIF** indexed tables.
-It has several options, in particular to define the max separation for a positive match and the type and depth of the pixelization to use.
-It is also possible to save the output directly into a DB table.
-It uses the `spherematch` C code written by Mike Blanton (Fermiland).
-It has several limitations which we hope to remove in future versions.
+In the `src` sub-directory of the package can find the stand-alone programs `myXmatch` and `pix_myXmatch`.
+They allows to cross-match entries in two diferent **DIF** indexed tables.
+They has several options, in particular to define the max separation for a positive match and the type and depth of the pixelization to use.
+It is also possible to save the output directly into DB tables.
+They use the `spherematch` C code written by Mike Blanton (Fermiland).
+They still have several limitations which we hope to remove in future versions.
 We will also partially change the matching algorithm and add further options.

 **More To Be Written**